bluccino/old-tutorial/nsamples/05-mcore/README.rst

 - #define CFG_NUMBER_OF_BUTTONS 1 in config.h
 - change app (main) to achieve specified behavior
 - excellent, runs on nRF52840 dongle
+- performing MIGRATION_STEP5 (define in config.h)
+- add public module interface for ble_mesh.c/.h
+- call BLEMESH[SYS:INIT] in mcore init
+- introduced status LED @0, where @0 is re-mapped to @1 at the lowest level

 #===============================================================================
 # 04-mcore (Bluccino mesh core for 4 LEDs and 4 buttons, app can't access mesh)